-The Master of Education in Educational Counseling program is designed for individuals seeking career or advancement opportunities in two- and four-year postsecondary institutions, with a focus on academic counseling and advising.
+The Master of Education in Educational Counseling (EC) program is designed for individuals seeking career or advancement opportunities in two- and four-year colleges and universities, with a focus on academic counseling and advising.
 The program blends a counseling-based theoretical foundation with practical applications in student affairs to prepare practitioners who promote and facilitate educational attainment.Apply Learn More

-Coursework examines the roles of counselors and advisors within the various contexts of higher education, while also focusing on the salient issues and needs of a diverse student population.
+Coursework examines the roles of counselors and advisors within the various contexts of colleges and universities, while also focusing on the salient issues and needs of a diverse student population.

 - Academic Advising in Postsecondary Education